 Intel certainly needs a come-from-behind design to thoroughly unseat its competitors, swinging the tables back in its favor like the Conroe chips did back in 2006 when the Core architecture debuted with a ~40% performance advantage that cemented Intel's dominance for a decade.
 Intel's Raja Koduri has already likened the transition to Alder Lake with the debut of Core, suggesting that Alder Lake could indeed be a Conroe-esque moment.

-In the meantime, Intel's Rocket Lake will arrive later this month, and all signs point to the new chips overtaking AMD in single-threaded performance.
-However, they'll still trail in multi-core workloads due to Rocket Lake's maximum of eight cores, while AMD has 16-core models for the mainstream desktop.
+In the meantime, Intel's Rocket Lake has arrived, and while the new chips overtake AMD in single-threaded performance, they still trail in multi-core workloads due to Rocket Lake's maximum of eight cores, while AMD has 16-core models for the mainstream desktop.
 That makes Alder Lake exceedingly important as Intel looks to regain its performance lead in the desktop PC and laptop markets.

 While Intel hasn't shared many of the details on the new chip, plenty of unofficial details have come to light over the last few months, giving us a broad indication of Intel's vision for the future.
 Let's dive in.